ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/gbif_taxa.md

 replacement.
 The example in the table is explicitly saying that _Microcopris hidakai_ is not a synonym but is a separate taxon that belongs in _Microcopris_.

+## Deleted taxa

+The GBIF backbone also includes a large number of **deleted** taxon ids: these are a mix of duplicated names, typos in the database and other errors.
+The GBIF ID of these taxa are preserved, along with _some_ information, but we do not allow deleted taxa to be used in the GBIF Taxa worksheet.

 ## My data doesn't contain taxa

 Fine.
 You can omit the Taxa worksheet!